 First Person Shooter

 - Metro 2033 has Biomass, which can be defeated easily by going counter to most of your instincts, and instead running ahead rather than trying to fight alongside Miller in the Escort Mission.
 Simply run ahead until you reach the safe area where the amoebas cannot reach you, and wait there for Miller to show up.
 He's tough and has a great weapon, so he'll most likely survive.
 With the hard part out of the way, all that remains is to use the crane, and then you've won.

 - The Serious Sam games were full of these.
 There are any number of levels where you can avoid the big climactic fight, or at least make it a hell of a lot easier, by either rocket-jumping to an inaccessible ledge, or running off to a great distance so the huge crowd of enemies comes after you in a long, thin, easy-to-pick-off stream instead of converging on you all at once.

 - While not exactly making it faster, an Escort Mission in Goldeneye 007 can be made much easier by "cleaning up" the whole bunker before opening Natalya's cell.

-- In the N64 Bond game The World Is Not Enough, the first level involves infiltrating a bank, getting the contents of a lock-box, stealing files, and sneaking around without setting any alarms off.
-However, if timed right, the player can open the lock-box, trigger the alarm (convient button on nearby wall) or use the stun or dart function of Bond's watch on a bank guard or a civilian, collect the equipment and walk out of the bank with a "mission cleared" in under 30 seconds.
+- In the N64 Bond game The World Is Not Enough, the first level involves infiltrating a bank, getting the contents of a lock-box, retrieving lost money, and sneaking around without setting any alarms off.
+However, A glitch exists were the player can in the beginning of the level either trigger the alarm (convient button on nearby wall) or use the stun or dart function of Bond's watch on a bank guard or a civilian, collect the equipment and walk out of the bank with a "mission cleared" in under 20 seconds.